TimelyDataflow/differential-dataflow/mdbook/src/chapter_3/chapter_3_1.md

 ### As Collections

-Any timely dataflow stream of the correct record time, specifically `(data, time, diff)`, can be re-interpreted as a differential dataflow collection using the `AsCollection` trait, which provides a method `as_collection()`.
+Any timely dataflow stream of the correct record type, specifically `(data, time, diff)`, can be re-interpreted as a differential dataflow collection using the `AsCollection` trait, which provides a method `as_collection()`.

 This operator is helpful in the implementation of differential dataflow operators, when you need to dive in to timely dataflow specializations, and when you need to interoperate with timely dataflow computations.
 Perhaps you bring your data in from Kafka using timely dataflow; you must change it from a timely dataflow stream to a differential dataflow collection.